PPE: Positional Preservation Embedding for Token Compression in Multimodal Large Language Models: Experiment

 \subsubsection{Effect of $K$ on Performance and Retained ID Ratio}

 The hyperparameter $K$ determines how many token ID positions are retained after merging, thus affecting spatiotemporal preservation.
 As shown in Table~\ref{tab:k_value} and Figure~\ref{fig:idea}(b), $K=1$ causes severe degradation due to insufficient positional information, while $K=24$ introduces redundancy and slightly underperforms $K=8$.
 The choice of $K=8$ achieves the best trade-off, aligning with the GCD of the 3D M-RoPE dimensions [16, 24, 24] to preserve essential signals without over-retention, and is adopted as our default.
-Moreover, Table~\ref{tab:k_value} shows that larger $K$ values yield higher valid ID retention; for $K>1$, the retention rate exceeds the visual token retention ratio (45\%), confirming that PPE captures positional information beyond token counts.
+Moreover, Table~\ref{tab:k_value} shows that larger $K$ values yield higher valid ID retention which refers to the ratio of distinct positional embeddings preserved after compression; for $K>1$, the retention rate exceeds the visual token retention ratio (45\%), confirming that PPE captures positional information beyond token counts.
+Further visualization analyses for different choices of $K$ are presented in \textit{Appendix~\ref{append_vis_k}}.